 The AI will automatically import the highlighted files to the Nude app and then delete them from both the phone’s photo reel and, critically, iCloud.
 In fact, none of the materials in question will ever be sent to Nude itself, as all analysis and storage is done locally on the phone — so users can rest at ease knowing that their sexy fun will remain private and unspoiled.

 Chiu explained that she was inspired to explore nude-related business models after speaking with Hollywood actresses not unlike Jennifer Lawrence as part of a movie project she was working on.
 She learned that almost all of them had sensitive images on their phones or laptop, and, after the unsavory events of 2014, were anxious about how to cement their safety.
-When Chiu returned to Berkeley, she realized the problem didn't limit itself to those in the show business industry - as before, her friends would often pass around their phones to show off recent photos they'd taken, and as before, someone would almost always swipe too far and catch an uncomfortable glimpse of nudity.
+When Chiu returned to Berkeley, she realized the problem didn’t limit itself to those in the show business industry — as before, her friends would often pass around their phones to show off recent photos from concerts they’d attended and hikes they’d taken, and as before, someone would almost always swipe too far and catch an uncomfortable glimpse of nudity.

-Nude markets itself as the "sexiest app ever," and it's hardly a stretch to see why; its presence on the app store means the rate at which racy pictures are getting traded is about to heat up exponentially, and with this clever AI providing so much peace of mind to its users, we can welcome in this new era of worry-free selfies with a smile.
-As Chen says, "Under the surface, we're all human beings."
+Nude markets itself as the “sexiest app ever,” and it’s hardly a stretch to see why.
+Its presence on the app store means the rate at which racy pictures are getting traded is about to heat up exponentially, and with this clever AI providing so much peace of mind to its users, we can welcome in this new era of worry-free selfies with a smile.
+As Chen says, “Under the surface, we’re all human beings.”
 And human beings love to love nudes.